Theralpine

 The Bottom Line

 Temperature is not a detail in cold plunging.
-It is the core variable that determines whether you're triggering the physiological responses the science describes, or just taking a cold swim.
-Start at 15°C, progress toward 10°C over several weeks, and find the range that matches your specific goals.
+It's the core variable that determines whether you're getting the benefits the science describes.
+Start at 15°C, progress to 10°C over a few weeks, and find the range that matches your goals.

 Ready for precise temperature control?
-Explore the Theralpine Rhone with Chiller Pro or Chiller Lite.
+Explore the Theralpine Rhone ice bath and Chiller Pro or our new Chiller Lite.

 References